 5. lack of spontaneity/enthusiasm/humor/passion/energy/activity;

 This is also not true.
-Since 2009, enthusiasm and proactivity have constantly been in my top 5 first positive attributes.
-As for spontaneity, I can be quite unpredictable and create surprises, but that doesn’t necessarily mean people will like me for it.
-The people like the surprises they appreciate.
+Since 2009, enthusiasm and proactivity have constantly been my top 5 first positive attributes.
+As for spontaneity, I can be pretty unpredictable and create surprises, but that doesn’t necessarily mean people will like me for it.
+The people want the surprises they appreciate.
 The surprises they don’t appreciate are being called “problems”.
-I take my passion and I use it in significant issues I need to solve with seriousness.
+I take my passion and use it in significant issues I need to solve with seriousness.

 6. excessive intelligence/reason;

-This is because my intellectual intelligence is higher than my emotional intelligence and it has always been one of my strongest points.
+This is because my intellectual intelligence is higher than my emotional intelligence, which has always been among my strongest points.

 Some people consider superficiality as a weak point of mine.
 That may be because I don’t like to insist on some details, but I concentrate more on other details.
-Generally, I have good attention to detail, but not on all details.
+Generally, I have good attention to detail, but not to all parties.
 In any communication, I must know what my target is.
-Sometimes, I don’t want to get in very deep in a certain subject, or I merely scratch the surface, but that is just because that is the level of depth I want to reach with that subject.
-I go into more depth with other subjects.
+Sometimes, I don’t want to get in very deep into a particular subject, or I merely scratch the surface, but that is just because that is the level of depth I want to reach with that subject.
+I go into more depth with other issues.

 In conclusion, I accept what some people say as a part of myself.
-I cannot make it disappear, I don’t want to make it disappear, I don’t want to change it, I don’t want to hide it.
+I cannot make it disappear; I don’t want to make it disappear, I don’t want to change it, I don’t want to hide it.
 I want people around me to understand it.
-This is the reason why this is a very important article for me.
-I know that I’m not appropriate or easily adaptable to Romanian society.
-I don’t plan on staying for the rest of my life in Romania.
-My place is not in Romania, it is somewhere in Western Europe.
+This is the reason why this is a critical article for me.
+I know that I’m not appropriate or readily adaptable to Romanian society.
+I don’t plan on staying in Romania for the rest of my life.
+My place is not in Romania; it is somewhere in Western Europe.

-I hope this article explains a lot of things about me and answers some questions many people have (had) about me.
+I hope this article explains many things about me and answers some questions many people have (had) about me.

-If you liked this article, please also read:
+If you liked this article, please also read the following:

 4 +, 4 – (14.01.2012)